 The Dangers of Paint for Pets

-While the full extent of the harm caused by these gasses is unknown, symptoms can include irritation to skin, eyes, airways, causing pets to become dizzy, dazed and in extreme cases cause full body hair loss.
+While the full extent of the harm caused by these gasses is unknown, symptoms can include irritation to skin, eyes, and airways, causing pets to become dizzy, dazed, and in extreme cases, cause full body hair loss.
 Paints are not the only dangerous decorating products, varnishes, paint removers and white spirits can be just as dangerous.

 While you might think that keeping windows and doors open will let these gasses escape, this is not always true.
 Pets are most at risk while paints are drying, but fumes can still be released by paints long after the paint has dried.
 The danger isn’t just limited to the inhalation of these gasses, as some pets may ingest these harmful chemicals by eating or licking these paints.

 When you are looking for a pet-safe alternative to paints, the best thing to do is to look for a paint that contains none (or fewer) of these harmful chemicals, making them safe to be used around pets.

 While not all products will be branded as being a “pet safe paint”, you can identify which ones are by looking at their ingredients.
 Generally speaking, you will want to use a product that is water-based rather than solvent-based.
 One which is free from heavy metals and creosote and has either low or no VOCs.

 It is a good idea to do some research to see what paints other pet owners have used before, without experiencing any issues.
 An example of this is the Earthborn Eco Paints which are not sold as being pet safe, however, they have been used by other pet owners without any harm coming to their pets.

 Safety Tips For When You Cannot Use Pet Safe Paint

 In some cases, you might not be able to avoid the use of these chemicals or find a pet-safe paint while decorating.
 If this is the case, there are some steps you should take to help limit the chances of your pets becoming ill.